Census shows US is diversifying, white population shrinking

 The census figures have been eagerly awaited by states, and they are sure to set off an intense partisan battle over representation at a time of deep national division and fights over voting rights.
 The numbers could help determine control of the U.S. House in the 2022 elections and provide an electoral edge for the next decade.
 The data will also shape how $1.5 trillion in federal spending is distributed each year.

-The figures show continued migration to the South and Southwest and population losses in the Mississippi Delta and Appalachia.
+The figures show continued migration to the South and West and population losses in the Mississippi Delta, Appalachia and smaller counties that lost people to larger counties.
 The numbers also indicate that the white population is aging and has fallen to its smallest share of the total population on record, though there are some exceptions.
 The share of the white population actually grew in coastal communities in the Carolinas and Virginia, as well as in counties stretching through the midsections of Georgia and Alabama.
 The population under age 18 is increasingly diverse.

 The data comes from compiling forms filled out last year by tens of millions of Americans, with the help of census takers and government statisticians to fill in the blanks when forms were not turned in or questions were left unanswered.
 The numbers reflect countless decisions made over the past 10 years by individuals to have children, move to another part of the country or to come to the U.S. from elsewhere.

-The release offers states the first chance to redraw their political districts in a process which is expected to be particularly brutish since control over Congress and statehouses is at stake.
+The release offers states the first chance to redraw their political districts in a process that is expected to be particularly brutish since control over Congress and statehouses is at stake.
 It also provides the first opportunity to see, on a limited basis, how well the Census Bureau fulfilled its goal of counting every U.S. resident during what many consider the most difficult once-a-decade census in recent memory.

+“The data we are releasing today meet our high quality data standards,” acting Census Bureau Director Ron Jarmin said.

 Even before it began, the headcount was challenged by attempted political interference from the Trump administration’s failed efforts to add a citizenship question to the census form, a move that critics feared would have a chilling effect on immigrant or Hispanic participation.
 The effort was stopped by the Supreme Court.